darrenldl/docfd/README.md

 `meeting.notes.md`, `timetable.note`, `note`.

-The first 2KiB of the file is extracted, of which the first 10 lines are extracted to try to parse a header.
+The first 2KiB of the file is extracted, of which the first 10 lines are extracted to be parsed as a header.

 A header consists of two main sections: title and tags.